 Keeping the roadmap accurate

-The public roadmap is a live view of your board.
-When you move a ticket to a public column it appears immediately; when you move it to a private column or archive it, it disappears.
-Keep columns like "Shipped" public — it shows momentum and rewards voters with visibility that their feedback mattered.
+The page is a live view of your board.
+Move a ticket into a public column and it appears; move it to a private one or archive it and it disappears.
+Keep a "Shipped" or "Released" column public — it shows momentum and it is the only signal a voter gets that their feedback landed.